 If you’re moving in the near future, your mind is probably filled with thoughts of house hunting – not to mention selling your current place.
 But there’s one part of the whole moving process that it’s important not to leave until the last minute.
-Unless you have magic powers and can poof your belongings to your new home, you’re going to need to hire a moving company.
+Unless you have magic powers and can poof your belongings to your new home, you’re going to need to hire some moving company trucks.
 This is a big decision, as you’ll probably want only the best of the best transporting your possessions.
-That’s why we’re put together this checklist for choosing a mover.
+That’s why we’ve put together this checklist for choosing a mover.

 Tips for choosing a mover.

 1. Talk to multiple moving companies to get estimates.

 It’s a good idea to reach out to multiple movers to get estimates on your belongings.
 These estimates should be based on an in-person inspection of your possessions.
 An online or phone estimate can’t really compete with an actual inspection of the stuff that needs to be transported as far as being a legitimate and accurate quote.
 Don’t be afraid to get estimates from a few different places.

 2. Make sure the mover is appropriately registered when choosing a mover.

 The next step is to make sure that the moving company is properly registered with the FMCSA (Federal Motor Carrier Safety Administration).
 The company needs to have a USDOT Number if they go between states.
 To find out if the moving company is all registered, you can use the FMCSA’s Mover Search Tool.
 Check that the company is properly insured, and check that they’re registered to do interstate transport of household goods.
 (And note that if they don’t have their DOT Number or Motor Carrier Number proudly listed in ads or on their website, that might not be too encouraging.)
 The FMCSA takes registration very seriously.